Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

     Id: Unique identifier for each flight
 	Arrival: City where the flight arrives at
 	Departure: City where the flight departs from
-    Arrival datetime: Time and date when the flight arrives.
+    Arrival datetime: Time and date when the flight arrives
-    Airplane: Type of airplane used for the flight.
+    Airplane: Type of airplane used for the flight
-    Capacity: Maximum number of seats in the flight (linked to airplane) Departure datetime: Time and date when the flight departs.
-	Flight duration: Total duration of the flight
+    Capacity: Maximum number of seats in the flight (linked to airplane) Departure datetime: Time and date when the flight departs Flight duration: Total duration of the flight
     Flight number: Flight number for the airline
-    Status: Current state of the flight (scheduled, delayed, canceled, on going, landed, boarding, ?)
+    Status: Current state of the flight (scheduled, delayed, canceled, ongoing, landed, boarding, ?)
 	Tickets: Different ticket types for this flight Ticket id: Unique ticket number for the specific flight
 	Cost: Cost of the flight